slevy14/git-tutorial/README.md

 def secondfile():
 	print("this function is from testing.py!")
 ```
 Hit `esc` and type `:wq` to save the file.
-Back to `hello.py`, let's reopen it in vim and make some changes.
+Back to `hello.py`, let's reopen it in Vim and make some changes.
 Add the new lines to your code so it looks like this:
 ```python
 import testing